Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Abstract

 \section{Abstract}

-Modern time series datasets are often high-dimensional, incomplete, sparse, and nonstationary.
-These properties hinder the development of scalable and efficient solutions for time series forecasting and analysis.
-To address these challenges, we propose a Nonstationary Temporal Matrix Factorization (NoTMF) model, in which matrix factorization is used to reconstruct the whole time series matrix and a vector autoregressive (VAR) process is imposed on a properly differenced copy of the temporal factor matrix.
-This approach not only preserves the low-rank property of the data but also offers consistent temporal dynamics.
-The learning process of NoTMF involves the optimization of two factor matrices and a collection of VAR coefficient matrices.
-To efficiently solve the optimization problem, we derive an alternating minimization framework, in which subproblems are solved using conjugate gradient and least square methods that allow us to apply NoTMF on large-scale problems.
-Through extensive experiments on the Uber movement speed dataset, we demonstrate the superior accuracy and effectiveness of NoTMF over other baseline models.
-As nonstationary time series is of general concern, our results also confirm the importance of addressing the nonstationarity of real-world time series data.
+Movement speed data from urban road networks, computed from ridesharing vehicles or taxi trajectories, is often high-dimensional, sparse, and nonstationary (e.g., exhibiting seasonality).
+These characteristics pose challenges for developing scalable and efficient data-driven solutions for traffic flow estimation and forecasting using machine learning techniques.
+To address these challenges, we propose a Nonstationary Temporal Matrix Factorization (NoTMF) model that leverages matrix factorization to project high-dimensional and sparse movement speed data into low-dimensional latent spaces.
+This results in a concise formula with the multiplication between spatial and temporal factor matrices.
+To characterize the temporal correlations, NoTMF takes a latent equation on the seasonal differenced temporal factors using higher-order vector autoregression (VAR).
+This approach not only preserves the low-rank structure of sparse movement speed data but also maintains consistent temporal dynamics, including seasonality information.
+The learning process for NoTMF involves optimizing the spatial and temporal factor matrices along with a collection of VAR coefficient matrices.
+To solve this efficiently, we introduce an alternating minimization framework, which tackles a challenging procedure of estimating the temporal factor matrix using conjugate gradient method, as the subproblem involves both partially observed matrix factorization and seasonal differenced VAR.
+To evaluate the forecasting performance of NoTMF, we conduct extensive experiments on Uber movement speed datasets, which are estimated from ridesharing vehicle trajectories.
+These datasets contain a large proportion of missing values due to insufficient ridesharing vehicles on the urban road network.
+Despite the presence of missing data, NoTMF demonstrates superior forecasting accuracy and effectiveness compared to baseline models.
+Moreover, as the seasonality of movement speed data is of great concern, the experiment results highlight the significance of addressing the nonstationarity of movement speed data.